Thursday, 31 December 2009

 6) New Year's Resolutions

 It is also customary to make New Year's resolutions, which individuals hope to fulfil in the coming year.
 The most popular resolutions in the West include to stop smoking or drinking, lose weight or get physically fit.
-What will you give up (or take up) for 2009?
+What will you give up (or take up) in 2010?